kyledbusiness/iam-lifecycle-automation-lab/walkthrough.md

 # Step-by-Step Walkthrough to the IAM Lab

 This page walks through my experience in the IAM Lifecycle Automation Lab.
-The lab was part of a Cyber Range program designed to teach how identity works in the cloud.
+The lab was conducted in Log(N) Pacific's Cyber Range, and was designed to teach how identity works in the cloud.

 My goal was to understand how users are created, how access is assigned using groups and roles, and how identity activity is monitored.
 The lab used Microsoft Entra ID, Azure, Tenable.io, and Google APIs to build a basic identity lifecycle.